-The Standard Poodles Traveling Pets web page consists of these sections below:
+Standard Poodles Traveling Pets page consists of five sections:

 Read the checklist Tes provides her customers.
-You will find the area to make notes for traveling.
-Mark your calendar for the flying date TI posts with your litter once born.
-When puppies all fly the same day, we do not charge traveling fees...
+Make your notes for traveling.
+Mark your calendar for the flying date TI posts on the site with your litter once born.
+When all puppies can fly at 8 wks old, I charge NO travel fees for the trip.
+It's in the price.
+After 8 wks + 2 days there is a travel fee of $100 if I cannot coordinate trips.
+You may have to pay for any extra vaccinations now needed in waiting.
 Emails are sent weeks prior to the travel date to remind customers.
 Yet, please drill yourself on what is to go on :o)

 8 weeks of age pups may fly, by Dept. of Transportation - gov > paragraph 3 ...Dogs and Cats...: